Hryniewska/checklist/README.md

 # Checklist for responsible deep learning modeling of medical images based on COVID-19 detection studies

+This repository is created for initiate the process of standards establishment for creating reliable AI solutions.

+Everyone can join us to build a community focusing on responsible AI for medical applications.

+In the repository, we created the possibility to add new paper and datasets.
+In pull request the person who would like to add a new item should attach a JSON file.
+You can find specific JSON’s template  in folders: datasets_checklist, papers_checklist, datasets_information.
+In JSON file, please tell exactly which points from the checklist are fulfilled.
+Please justify your statement by putting comments on it in pull request description.
+Your submitted pull request will be veryfied by community members.
+They can ask for corrections or clarifications.
+All discussions will be visible to the public.

 <!-- DO NOT EDIT THIS SECTION -->
 <!--START_SECTION:data-section-->